CaveSpider1212/Notebook/UMD FALL 2025 SEMESTER/CMSC 132/Sorting.md

 Comparison sorts have a lower bound efficiency of $n \log n$, meaning it cannot be done more efficiently than that.

 A *linear* sort is more efficient than a comparison sort, but requires knowing additional information in advance about the keys to be sorted.

+Linear sorts have a lower bound efficiency of $n$.

 ### Bubble sort